 Council Tax income derives from charges raised according to the value of residential properties that have been classified into 8 bands, based on valuations as at 1 April 1991.
-Individual charges are calculated by estimating the amount of income required from the Collection Fund by County Council, Office of the Police & Crime Commissioner, Fire & Rescue Authority and this Council, and dividing this total figure by the Council Tax Base.
+Individual charges are calculated by estimating the amount of income required from the Collection Fund by County Council, Police Authority, Fire & Rescue Authority and this Council, and dividing this total figure by the Council Tax Base.
 The Council Tax base for the year was calculated as follows: